axfreeman/capitalism-9.0/readme.md

 # Capitalism 9.0

-# NOTE: 2 January 2022 this project is being ported to Django; current version sits in the 'Capitalism 10.5' repository.=
+# NOTE: 16 March 2024 this project is now ported to two projects:
+* capsim-12.4
+* capfront.05

 ##  What is this?